Nursing Home Abuse Lawyers in Chicago, Illinois

 The resident and a family member or legal representative must be given at least 30 days’ notice of a proposed transfer/discharge and must be informed of the resident’s right to appeal.
 The facility must prepare the resident so the transfer/discharge is safe and orderly.

-Before transferring a resident for hospitalization or therapeutic leave, a facility must give the resident written notice of how long it will hold the resident’s heel open.
+Before transferring a resident for hospitalization or therapeutic leave, a facility must give the resident written notice of how long it will reserve the resident’s spot open, awaiting the resident’s return.
 This is called a “bedhold period.”

 A nursing home resident who remains in the hospital or on therapeutic leave after the bedhold period expires must be readmitted to the facility immediately when a semi-private bed becomes available.